kbvernon/modtheworld/12-statistical_graphics.md

      ylab = "Y")
 ```

-\BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Individuals (especially those with a chaotic-evil alignment) may abuse plot limits to obscure or exaggerate features of their data.
-You see, for example, in our toy data that the points have a certain _trend_ starting in the upper left corner of the plot and falling to the lower right corner.
+\BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Individuals with a chaotic-evil alignment will feel tempted to abuse plot limits to obscure or exaggerate features of their data.
+You see, for example, in our toy data that the points have a certain _trend_ starting in the upper left corner of the plot and falling to the lower right.
 What do you think would happen to the look of that trend, though, if we were to specify new limits for y, say [0, 100]?</div>\EndKnitrBlock{rmdcaution}

 ## Layering